shivanshdave/2020-432/projects/project1/README.md

       - in presenting your main effects model you should show:
           - a tidied table of regression coefficients
-          - key fit summary statistics like R-square, AIC and BIC, and
+          - key fit summary statistics like R-square, AIC and BIC, and we also suggest you develop and display a validated R-square statistic using the `validate` function in `ols` here.
           - the four key diagnostic plots of residuals, with an appropriate interpretation of what you see
 5.  **Non-Linearity** your process for making decisions about how to